bugthesystem/MMI/README.md

 # MMI(1)

 ---
-> To have fun and be fair, kept this, OPus deserves atrribution at least for this repo 👻😂
+> To have fun and be fair, kept this, Claude Opus deserves atrribution at least for this repo 👻😂

 🤖 Generated with [Claude Code](https://claude.ai/code)